-The of 23,397-hectare Forrest Kerr project covers three adjoining properties in the heart of British Columbia’s Golden Triangle, north of the Iskut River and south of More Creek.
+The 23,397-hectare Forrest Kerr project covers three adjoining properties in the heart of British Columbia’s Golden Triangle, north of the Iskut River and south of More Creek.
 Both the north and south limits of the property are road accessible and have access to existing power lines from nearby hydro-electric facilities.
 Employees take a 10-minute flight into the property from the Bob Quinn Airstrip located to the east of the property beside Highway 37.
-Since the acquisition and recent exploration, the company can earn a 100 percent interest by spending $3 million in exploration expenditures by June 2020.
+Aben Resources completed its earn-in on the Forrest Kerr project in November 2019 and now owns a 100-percent interest in the property.

 The Golden Triangle

 The Golden Triangle is in the northwest of British Columbia, 100 kilometers inland from the Alaskan panhandle.
 Interest in the region began in 1861 when placer gold was discovered, instigating the Stikine gold rush.
 The region is known for a number of key discoveries including the Snip deposit in 1964, which produced 1.1 million ounces grading an average of 27.5 g/t gold, and the Eskay Creek discovery in 1988, which totaled more than 3 million ounces of gold and 160 million ounces of silver.